The making of clay bricks by hand or in small batches.

 Craftspeople currently known

 - Tony Mugridge (A.J.
-Mugridge) is the last travelling brickmaker in the UK, making and supplying field-made bricks.
+Mugridge) was the last travelling brickmaker in the UK, making and supplying field-made bricks.
+He has now retired from brickmaking.

 Crafts businesses employing two or more makers: